Eat Mobile, Alabama: 9 More Reasons For Foodie's to Celebrate Mardi Gras City!

 Mobile, Alabama is a gracious city.
 Cordial, polite, hospitable, well-mannered.
 It's also a fun place that knows how to throw a party.
 That's right, y'all, Mobile is the original Mardi Gras City.
 (If you don't believe us, feel free to bring it up with locals next time you're in town for a lively conversation.)

 But there's more to Mobile than beads and floats particularly when it comes to good food.
 Maybe it's the subtle infusion of southern grace into the "good time" town that's brought such an exciting flair to the city's inspiring food scene.
 All we know is that any city that creates the level of innovative cuisine we had at Kitchen on George and Southern National, and still enjoys neon-pink hot dogs at the Dew Drop Inn, charred oysters at Wintzell's, and an occasional Moon Pie - all of which we happily devoured - must be doing something right.
 From old school favorites and local seafood joints to an entertaining food tour and a private Chef's table with a view, you're in for a treat when you eat Mobile, Alabama.
 We hope you check out these great food experiences on your next visit.
-Mobile is a fun food city!
+Mobile is a fun food city.
+Certainly one of the top food destinations in the country!

 Eat Mobile, Alabama